-One-half of a capital gain (a taxable capital gain) is included in computing income and one-half of a capital loss (an allowable capital loss) is deductible against taxable capital gains in accordance with the provisions of the Income Tax Act.
-A Shareholder that is a "Canadian-controlled private corporation" (as defined in the Income Tax Act) will be subject to an additional refundable tax on its aggregate investment income, which includes an amount in respect of taxable capital gains.
+Subject to the Proposed Capital Gains Amendments, one-half of a capital gain (a taxable capital gain) is included in computing income and one-half of a capital loss (an allowable capital loss) is deductible against taxable capital gains in accordance with the provisions of the Income Tax Act.
+A Shareholder that is a "Canadian-controlled private corporation" (as defined in the Income Tax Act) ("CCPC") or a "substantive CCPC" (as defined in the Income Tax Act) will be subject to an additional refundable tax on its aggregate investment income, which includes an amount in respect of taxable capital gains.
+Certain corporations resident in Canada may also be deemed to qualify as "substantive CCPCs" as a result of specific antiavoidance rules.
+Investors are advised to consult their own tax advisors regarding the possible implications of the CCPC rules in their particular circumstances.